 Standard Names: Spanish Mackerel, Blue Mackerel (previously known as 'Slimy Mackerel'), School Mackerel, Grey Mackerel, Spotted Mackerel

 Schooling nature makes Mackerel's potentially vulnerable to overfishing, but target with purse seine and line means little bycatch results from the fishery.
-Limited scientific research on Mackerel stocks is of concern.

 The various Mackerel's are open water marine fish, which swim in large schools in temperate and tropical waters word-wide.
 They are fished mostly in the North of Australia by troll methods, line fisheries or purse seine.

 The most popular are the 'Spanish Mackerels', which form an important commercial fishery, especially in QLD.